 Photo courtesy of TransAlta

-Today, the Alberta Utilities Commission is proud to continue its tradition of public service as it celebrates its centennial.
+The Alberta Utilities Commission is proud to continue its tradition of public service after 100 years.

 Photo: The AUC has highly skilled staff in both Edmonton and Calgary that work together to serve Albertans.